-FaceTime has been pretty much the same ever since Apple added support for cellular networks back in iOS 6 (FaceTime itself was released in iOS 4), though they did add "official" support for audio-only calls in iOS 7.
-But the one feature everyone has been wanting ever since then — group video calls — has evaded us, but it's finally here.
+FaceTime has been pretty much the same ever since Apple added support for cellular networks back in iOS 6 (FaceTime itself was released in iOS 4), though Apple did add "official" support for audio-only calls in iOS 7.
+But the one feature everyone has wanted ever since then — group video calls — took until iOS 12.1 to show up for iPhone.

 It's surprising that Apple waited so long to support group video calls in FaceTime when many of its competitors — Skype, Snapchat, Facebook Messenger, Google Hangouts, etc. — have had group video calls for some time now.
-Nonetheless, Apple first showed off Group FaceTime on June 4 at WWDC 2018, but it wasn't ready when iOS 12 was released to everyone on Sept.
-17. However, it is in the iOS 12.1 update, which was released on Oct.
+Nonetheless, Apple didn't release it until iOS 12.1 on Oct.
 30, 2018.
 Better late than never.

 Jump to a section: Max Users | Supported Devices | Video Facts | Begin in FaceTime | Begin in Messages | Answer in FaceTime | Answer in Messages | In-Call Features | Add More People | End Call | Rejoin Call

 There can be a total of 32 users on a Group FaceTime at any time, including you; That means 31 additional users besides yourself.
 You may be able to invite more than 31 other users, but only the first 31 of them will be able to join.

 Any device that supports FaceTime can support Group FaceTime as long as it's running the appropriate software.
 For an iPad, iPhone, or iPod touch, they need to be running at least iOS 12.1.
 For a Mac computer, it's macOS Mojave 10.14.1 or higher.
 If a user is not using supported OS versions on their device, they will not be able to Group FaceTime, period.